HackCU/pages/_pages/guide/sponsor.md

 We will be providing all meals, snacks and drinks, and you are allowed to eat and drink anything at the event!

+### What information should I provide about my company challenge?
+In order to make the most of your challenge during HackCU, we recommend you to provide with the following:

+- Challenge name: How should we call your challenge?
+- Prize: What will the winners get on your challenge?
+- Description: This can be a document.
+Should provide answers to the following questions:
+  - What is the challenge?
+  - What your company is looking for?
+  - What is provided to help hackers solve the challenge?
+Provide links to any resources here as well.
+  - How will hacks be judged?
+What makes a hack win?

+Please provide this as soon as you have it.
+We will publish it our live page and devpost.
+You can provide us with a link to documentation to reference to hackers.

 ---